 4 Best Practices for Healthcare teams using Slack

 We’ve written in detail about the requirements that healthcare organizations must follow in order to maintain HIPAA compliance within Slack.
 However, in tandem with these requirements, there’s a series of best practices that not only help in managing Slack workspaces but also make it easier to remain HIPAA compliant.
-Healthcare teams using Slack should readily consider adopting the following practices.
+Read on or watch the video below to learn the best practices that healthcare teams using Slack should readily consider adopting.

 Use consistent channel naming conventions that complement business objectives and security policies

 Within a HIPAA compliant Slack workspace, there are private channels that are intended to be used to discuss sensitive topics involving PHI.
 One way to ensure that PHI is not accidentally shared outside these channels is to use a clear and consistent process for naming all channels where PHI will be shared.
 When developing your organization’s channel creation policies, you should make sure that channels are clearly named using Slack’s recommended naming conventions.
 Additionally, you should make sure that channels serve a distinct and purpose so that there is little overlap between information shared across channels.
 This will serve to clearly delineate content within channels, prevent the duplication of information across Slack, and reduce the likelihood of sensitive data being viewed by the wrong parties.

 Use automated deletion to remove sensitive information and accounts no longer in use